costaht/plex-last-5/index.markdown

 * Beta versions won't be added here.
 They are Plex Pass exclusive.
 * The latest public version won't be available here.
 Download it from [the official website](https://www.plex.tv/media-server-downloads/).
 * This is not an official Plex Media Server archive, *but it's probably the only one available*.
+* Why only the last 5?
+Because if you think you need more than that, you probably [need help](https://forums.plex.tv/).

 **Share this website with others**